Care & Support

 Bournemouth Supported Living Service

-We continue to provide individualised housing related support to 21 people with physical disabilities living in two housing schemes in Bournemouth.
+We continue to provide individualised housing related support people with physical disabilities living in two housing schemes in Bournemouth.

 Poole Supported Living Service and Poole Always Help at Hand Services